anataliocs/anataliocs/README.md

 I'm also a technical educator on LinkedIn Learning and Pluralsight.

-I've work in Developer Relations and have a passion for developer education and technology advocacy.
+I work in Developer Relations and have a passion for developer education and technology advocacy.

 ### 💌 Web3 Dev Community
 - [Developer-DAO #4727](https://opensea.io/assets/ethereum/0x25ed58c027921e14d86380ea2646e3a1b5c55a8b/4727)